-Equal Employment Opportunity Commission regulations as well as state and local regulations in New York City prohibit discrimination in job advertisement and recruiting practices, making them just as actionable as other types of on-the-job discrimination.
+Equal Employment Opportunity Commission regulations, as well as state and local regulations in New York City, prohibit discrimination in the job advertisement and recruiting practices, making them just as actionable as other types of on-the-job discrimination.
 Discriminatory advertising, however, is usually subtle and can be difficult to spot:

 - Limiting advertising to neighborhoods with certain racial demographics